Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

 \subsubsection{Visualization}

-In order to see whether our framework successfully captures the domain-shared and domain-specific features.
-In practice, we put 600 sentences which includes 200 sentences from Alarm domain, 200 sentences from Reminder domain and other sentences from Weather domain into the global syntax-aware encoder and get those sentence representations.
-Sentences from each domain are fed into its local syntax-aware encoder to get their sentence representations.
-Then, we use t-SNE to visualize those sentence representations obtained by the global and local encoder, as shown in Figure~\ref{fig:visualize}.
-We can observe that those representations from the global encoder become closer and overlap with each other, which verifies that our framework successfully captures domain-shared features.
-Meanwhile, each domain sentence representations appeal in a cluster and there is nearly no overlap between different domains, which demonstrates our local syntax-aware encoder capture the domain-specific features.
+To understand whether our framework successfully captures the domain-shared and domain-specific features, we visualize $\boldsymbol{G}^s$ and $\boldsymbol{G}^p$ from the full model trained on MTOD.
+In particular, we put 600 sentences which include 200 sentences from the Alarm domain, 200 sentences from the Reminder domain, and 200 sentences from \texttt{Weather} domain into the shared syntax-aware encoder.
+Sentences from each domain are fed into its private syntax-aware encoder to get their sentence representations.

+We use t-SNE to visualize sentence representations obtained by the shared and private encoders.
+The vectors are shown in Figure~\ref{fig:visualize}.
+We can observe that those representations from the shared encoder tend to stay closer.
+In contrast, each private sentence representations from each domain tend to occur in a cluster, and there is nearly no overlap between different domains.
+This demonstrates our syntax-aware encoders capture the domain-shared and domain-specific features effectively.